rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 Windows Mobile/CE require that a provided `printing-service` application is installed and always running in order to use the [Printing](../api/printing) and [PrintingZebra](../api/printingzebra) APIs.

 * Before installing the printing service on Windows Mobile devices, you first need to install the [.NET compact framework](http://www.microsoft.com/en-us/download/details.aspx?id=65) on your device.
 You may find the device installation package on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\NETCFv35.wm.armv4i.cab`
-* Windows CE only - You'll need to also install the messaging framework found on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab` on Windows 7.
+* Windows CE only - You'll also need to install the messaging framework found on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab` on Windows 7.

 #### Printing-Service Installation
 * The .cab file for the printing service is held inside the `printing-service` folder inside your RhoMobile Suite installation directory located at `C:\<path to your rhomobile suite installation>\printing-service\PrintingService.cab`

 #### Limitations
-* Currently, the printing service only works with one client at a time but, this will be changed in RE 5.0 to include a multi-client mode.
+* The printing service currently supports a single client at a time.
+Multi-client printing will be introduced in a future version of RMS.
 * The method [`Printer.requestState()`](../api/printing#mrequestState) does not work with Bluetooth printers.
 * The method [`Printer.stopSearch()`](../api/printing#mstopSearchSTATIC) currently does not work.